RareSkills/solana-tutorial/content/solana-account-owner/solana-account-owner.md

 });
 ```

-The tests works as follows:
+The tests work as follows:
 1. It predicts the address of the PDA and queries the owner.
 It gets `null`.
 2. It calls `initializePDA` then queries the owner.
 It gets the address of the program.
 3. It generates a keypair account and queries the owner.
-It gets null.
+It gets `null`.
 4. It airdrops SOL to the keypair account.
 Now the owner is the system program, just like a normal wallet.
 5. It calls `initializeKeypair` then queries the owner.
 It gets the address of the program.